JessicaG/jessicag.github.io/_posts/2014-10-03-Using-Paperclip-AWS-and-Fog.md

 First, navigate to your Amazon Web Services (AWS) S3 account dashboard.
 ![alt tag](/images/aws_screenshot.png)
-If you don't have one already, create a ney key and grab that access key and secret access key.
+If you don't have one already, create a new key and grab that access key and secret access key.

 Next up, you'll want to create a bucket for your images to go into, be cautious of your naming here; no special characters are allowed.
 Once you have your bucket set up, you need to make it public, go to to your bucket permissions and add this script in your policy editor with your bucket name: